-Opportunities for new residential development will be supported on identified sites at the following locations on Fishermead, Springfield, and Oldbrook - see maps 2 and 3 and the list of sites in Table 1.
+Opportunities for new residential development will be supported on identified sites at the following locations on Fishermead, Springfield, and Oldbrook - see maps 2 and 3

 A. FISHERMEAD:

 1) Carrick Road, Kellan Drive, Talland Avenue/ Pentewan Gate and Talland Avenue, land adjacent to Newlyn Place and the community reserve site situated on the corner of Gurnards and Pencarrow.